 During the first presidential election, Adams came in second to George Washington and was elected Washington’s vice president.
 After Washington’s term, Adams ran again and barely won over his good friend Jefferson, receiving 71 of the electoral votes to Jefferson’s 68.
-Jefferson became vice president and, unfortunately, the two friends had differing political views that eventually drove their relationship apart.
+Adams was the new president and Jefferson became vice president, though, unfortunately, the two friends had differing political views that eventually drove their relationship apart.

 Adams made a few unpopular decisions that didn’t go over well with the public, but were the right thing to do for the country in his opinion.
 One example is when America tried to trade with France, the French government demanded a bribe in advance.
 Adams recalled the delegates and began building up a naval military.
 Instead of going to war, which would have been the popular action, he instead tried one more time for a peaceful resolution – and succeeded.

 The presidential election of 1800 had Adams losing to Jefferson and the second president immediately went home, where he planned to retire and write.
 As time went on, Adams started regretting the loss of his friendship and reached out to Jefferson so that they could reconcile before it was too late.
 “You and I ought not to die, before We have explained ourselves to each other,” he wrote.